Classic Beef Salpicao

 - ✦Use sirloin, tenderloin tips, or ribeye for thick strips like your photo—good beef + brief cooking beats cheap meat + heavy tenderizer.

-- ✦If using a budget cut (round, flank), slice thinner (not thick strips), marinate 30 minutes with baking soda (1/4 tsp per 500 g) and rinse—do not rely on a mallet alone.
+- ✦If using a budget cut (round, flank), slice thinner (not thick strips), marinate 30 minutes with baking soda (1/4 tsp per 500 g) and rinse—do not rely on mallet alone.

 - ✦Pat beef completely dry before searing; wet meat steams instead of browning.